- About the Psychology Undergraduate Program (including disaster studies and evolutionary studies interdisciplinary minors)

 - Have at least a 2.75 GPA.

 - Have a Math Placement Level (MPL) of 3 or higher (4 if declaring the psychobiology concentration).

 A maximum of six transfer courses can be counted toward the major and at least five of psychology courses applied to the major must be taken at SUNY New Paltz.

-In order to declare a minor in psychology, students must complete Introductory Psychology (PSY272).
+In order to declare a minor in psychology, students must complete the Introduction to Psychology course.
 A maximum of three transfer courses can be counted toward the minor.
 At least three psychology courses applied to the minor must be taken at SUNY New Paltz.

-When you declare your major or minor, the undergraduate advising assistants will assign you an advisor from the psychology faculty.
-Your advisor is your "go to" person for advance registration and all other psychology-related advising issues throughout your time as a major or minor; most advising issues can be handled at the faculty advisor level.
+When you declare your major, the undergraduate advising assistants will assign you an advisor from the psychology faculty.
+Your advisor is your "go to" person for advance registration and all other psychology-related advising issues throughout your time as a major; most advising issues can be handled at the faculty advisor level.
 However, if your faculty advisor cannot address your issue, please see the undergraduate advisors, the chair, or the assistant chairs.

 How do you know who your advisor is?
 Your advisor is listed on your progress report.
 To find out your advisor's contact information and office hours, see the Department Directory.